Floating Rate Bank Loan Strategy

-There is a greater level of credit risk and price volatility involved with high yield securities than investment grade securities.
+High Yield-High Risk Fixed Income Securities: There is a greater level of credit risk and price volatility involved with high yield securities than

-When a fund leverages its portfolio, the value of its shares may be more volatile and all other risks may be compounded.
+Leverage: When a fund leverages its portfolio, the value of its shares may be more volatile and all 102 5 Leverage other risks may be compounded.

 Liquidity: Certain securities may be difficult to sell at a time and price beneficial to the fund.